young, creative, and broke: are we working with a guilty conscience?

 Lucy Hancock, 26, freelance journalist, Kent

 "I think our generation's existential crisis centers on our own narcissism — for example: 'brand me' and exploring its toxic limits.
 And that's why we get labelled narcissists.
 The Internet is a hungry beast.
 I think a lot of 'millennial journalists' in this age of confessional writing are vulnerable to cannibalizing their personal lives for very cheap copy.
 I've done it myself.
 Writing 2000 words about your vagina for $150 might seem like a really tip-top idea in your 20s, but I question the posterity of that decision.
 I feel guilty about contributing to this culture of throwaway content for likes and shares when I could be out building a hospital or something.
 Our generation doesn't have the financial freedom to work on an anthology of terrible poetry when a moldy double room in Hackney is $1050 a month.

 My dad is in a permanent state of apoplexy about the fact I don't have a FTJ.
 He's from a generation where you just got a job."

 Sinead MacInnes, 26, actress, Edinburgh

 I am in a shitload of debt (various kinds) and owe my friends way too much money.
 I've always been terrible with money anyway and I'm really paying for it now.
-It would be nice to be stable and earning a solid wage, know what you're doing next month and be able to take your mum/friends/boyfriend out for dinner instead of the other way round.
-I think more than a guilt there's a fear that it might never amount to anything and I'll have to start from scratch in something new age 35."
+It would be nice to be stable and earning a solid wage, know what you're doing next month, and be able to take your mom/friends/boyfriend out for dinner instead of the other way round.
+I think more than a guilt there's a fear that it might never amount to anything and I'll have to start from scratch in something new at 35."

 Text Nellie Eden